conorbranagan/ARDrone-Client/README.md

 			$ pitch 0
 			$ gaz 0
 			$ land
 		2. ARDrone scripts which follow the same format as the command line input but also include a **wait** command.
-An example script **sample1.ard** is included here as well.
+An example script **sample.ard** is included here as well.
 To execute the script you simply add it as an argument:
-			$ ./DroneClient sample1.ard
+			$ ./DroneClient sample.ard

 How it works: